Would you like to create a Suggestion for the roadmap?

 Purpose What is the specific business problem that this solves?
 How does this align with and advance the vision?
 And why should we be working on this now?
 Livepeer has acute pain points around current capital.
 On chain liquidity is low, leaking value of LPT holders through high slippage.
 Inflation is high against external benchmarks, which acts as a barrier to new participants.
 The treasury is not accumulating new LPT and the current treasury is not actively deployed and so does not generate any yield.
 We need to address all of this in a holistic way now, as actions in one area can have unintended second-order consequences if not managed carefully.
 Outcome What does overall success look like in one paragraph?
 And what are some of the tangible key results that the submissions should focus on?
 Overview: Overall success is creating a working group that collaborates to assess the ecosystem holistically, enabling clear decision-making and actively managing ecosystem capital through more strategic deployment.
 Key Metrics To Measure The Outcome Against: Improvements in liquidity depth and market efficiency.
 Reduction of treasury concentration risk and clearer capital allocation strategy.
 Measurable progress toward sustainable inflation and data-driven utility models.

-Admin Team about 1 month ago
+Admin Team 3 months ago

 Live Projects